Full AI Marketing Capabilities:

 Types of PPC Campaigns

-• Search Ads: Appear on search engine results pages when users type specific queries.
+• Search Ads: Text-based ads appearing on search engine results pages.

-• Video Ads: Show up on platforms like YouTube.
+• Video Ads: Engaging video content, particularly effective on platforms like YouTube.

 Creating High-Performing PPC Ads